 Installation time varies depending on system speed and memory.
 Make sure you allow at least one hour to perform the installation.
+An installation on Solaris can take more than an hour.

-Important: When you install multiple replica instances, you must install them one at a time.
-Do not attempt to install them in parallel.
-You must generate a new replica package file and, optionally, a new primary data file for each replica that you install.
-For more information, see "Generating a Replica Package File" on page 90.
+Important: When you install multiple replica instances, you must attach them one at a time.
+Do not attempt to attach them in parallel.
+You must generate a new replica package file and, if you are doing a manual data transfer, the primary data .dmp file for each replica that you install.
+For more information, see "Generating a Replica Package File" on page 82.